ELDERS & DEACONS

 Elders serve by leading…

-- The elders are the team of ordained lay men––look for the resumption of our congregational conversation about gender and ordination this summer––who work directly with senior staff to oversee the administration of the Word and sacraments at Liberti Collingswood
+- The elders are the team of ordained lay men who work directly with senior staff to oversee the administration of the Word and sacraments at Liberti Collingswood

 - Elders maintain the church membership roll and are responsible for the pastoral/spiritual care of the congregation